Bakersfield Oilers

-The Bakersfield Oilers was a semi-pro hockey team in the Pacific Southwest Hockey League that played in Bakersfield, California in 1994-95.
+The Bakersfield Oilers were a semi-pro hockey team in the Pacific Hockey League that played in Bakersfield, California, in 1994–95.
 The Oilers played out of the 4,100 seat Bakersfield Convention Center.
 The Oilers were the predecessor to the Bakersfield Fog of the West Coast Hockey League.
-They made the transition along with the Alaska Gold Kings (Fairbanks, Alaska), Anchorage Aces (Anchorage, Alaska), and Fresno Falcons (Fresno, California) to a minor professional league in 1995-96.
+They made the transition along with the Alaska Gold Kings (Fairbanks, Alaska), Anchorage Aces (Anchorage, Alaska), and Fresno Falcons (Fresno, California) to a minor professional league in 1995–96.
 The players had college, major junior, junior A and minor pro experience.
 Many of the players spent their off season playing roller hockey Roller Hockey International and were living in southern California.